ONLYOFFICE/docspace-api-sdk-csharp/docs/SettingsWebhooksApi.md

 <a id="updatewebhook"></a>
 # **UpdateWebhook**
-> WebhooksConfigWrapper UpdateWebhook (WebhooksConfigRequestsDto? webhooksConfigRequestsDto = null)
+> WebhooksConfigWrapper UpdateWebhook (UpdateWebhooksConfigRequestsDto? updateWebhooksConfigRequestsDto = null)

 Update a webhook